The Philosophy of Freedom: Historical context

 Steiner had wanted to write a philosophy of freedom since at least 1880.
 The appearance of The Philosophy of Freedom in 1894 was preceded by his publications on Goethe, focusing on epistemology and the philosophy of science, particularly Goethe the Scientist (1883) and The Theory of Knowledge Implicit in Goethe's World Conception (1886).
 In 1891, Steiner presented his doctoral dissertation, an epistemological study that included a discussion of Kant's and Fichte's theories of knowledge.
 A revised version of the thesis was published a year later in book form as Truth and Knowledge: Introduction to a Philosophy of Freedom, dedicated to Eduard von Hartmann.
 In the Preface to The Philosophy of Freedom itself, Steiner described the aim of the book: knowledge should become "organically alive".
 "All real philosophers have been artists in the realm of concepts.
 For them, human ideas were their artists' materials and scientific method their artistic technique."

 While a student in Vienna, Steiner attended some of the lectures of Franz Brentano, an important precursor of the phenomenological movement in philosophy (see School of Brentano).
 Like the later phenomenologists, Steiner sought a way to resolve the subject-object problem.
 Steiner's approach to freedom was also in part inspired by Schiller's On the Aesthetic Education of Man and a response to the scientific works of Goethe, whom Steiner believed had not focused sufficiently on the role of thinking in developing inner freedom.

-Steiner was also deeply affected as a young man by Kant's argument in the Critique of Pure Reason that we cannot know things as they are in themselves, and he devotes a long chapter of The Philosophy of Freedom, "Are there Limits to Knowledge?", to a refutation of this view, arguing that there are in principle no limits to knowledge.
+Steiner was also deeply affected as a young man by Kant's argument in the Critique of Pure Reason that individuals cannot know things as they are in themselves, and he devotes a long chapter of The Philosophy of Freedom, "Are there Limits to Knowledge?", to a refutation of this view, arguing that there are in principle no limits to knowledge.
 This claim is important to freedom because, for Steiner, freedom involves knowing the real basis of our actions.
 If this basis cannot be known, then freedom is not possible.
 Steiner's argument in favor of freedom also responds to determinists such as Spinoza, for whom human action is just as much determined as anything else in the necessity that governs nature as a whole.